gargsid/CrossShapeNet/README.md

 ## Running Pretrained Model

-Please download the pretrained models from [here]() (Link coming soon).
+Please download the pretrained models from [here](https://drive.google.com/file/d/1I71Yv3zS0DP75FwaM8l3ahNUia98f4mk/view?usp=sharing).
 Here N_HEADS=8 and K=4.
 Store the directory called `pretrained_models` in some folder (let's say LOGS). `pretrained_models` folder containes the CSA trained models as well as precomputed graphs.
 (But it will be better to generate the graphs again for your dataset.)

 Now to run the predictions, use